UngerboeckAPI/98/UngerboeckSDKWrapperJWT/Docs/README.md

 You found the code tools for the Ungerboeck API!
 This is the main SDK package you probably want to get started quickly on the Ungerboeck API.

+## Getting Started
+If you are looking to get going as fast as possible, here are step by step instructions.

+Find and download your Ungerboeck version on [the examples page](https://github.com/UngerboeckAPI).
+For example, Ungerboeck .98 would use the [98 example project](https://github.com/UngerboeckAPI/98).

+Navigate to StartHere/Program.cs.
+Fill in the values at the top of Main() in relation to your Ungerboeck URL and your API User values (Found in Ungerboeck -> Main Menu -> Api Users).

+After that, running the program should return an Account name.

 ## Ungerboeck.Api.Sdk (Formerly Ungerboeck209XSDKWrapper/UngerboeckSDKWrapper)
 Contains pre-made wrapper calls to quickly get your client connected to the Ungerboeck API.
 This  coexists on Github to allow you to see the code.
 [Find the nuget package here.](https://www.nuget.org/packages/Ungerboeck.Api.Sdk/)